-- inform, enhance and influence public knowledge and debate on tax and transfer reform
+- We inform, enhance and influence public knowledge and debate on tax and transfer reform

 Commitment to partnerships and knowledge sharing

-To achieve its mission, TTPI is committed to working with governments, academics, business and the community.
+To achieve our mission, TTPI is committed to working with governments, academics, business and the community.
 This includes partnering and sharing knowledge with:

 - Australian Federal, state and local governments to deliver the best evidence to support policymakers on taxes and transfers including intergovernmental fiscal challenges

 - National and international academic centres and scholars specialising in taxes and transfers to undertake and support excellent research that provides new knowledge and relevant policy initiatives on tax and transfers

 - Community, business and labour representatives and sectors, to learn of real-life challenges and to provide research support to best practice tax and transfer reform

 - The Australian public and media to inform and enhance public debate on tax and transfer reform.